Summit, New Jersey: Local government

 In November 2019, Susan Hairston was sworn in to the First Ward seat expiring in December 2020 that became vacant following the death of Matthew Gould.
 In 2020, she was elected to the same seat, becoming the first African-American council member in city history.

+In November 2023, Republicans swept the local election, winning the mayoralty and three city council seats, bringing the composition to five Republicans and two Democrats.
+In this 2023 election, Republican Ward 2 Councilmember Jamel Boyer became the first African American male elected to the city's Common Council.

-Michael F. Rogers is the city administrator of Summit.
-In this role, he directs day-to-day operations of city government and the city departments.
+Unril December 2024, Michael F. Rogers was the city administrator of Summit.
+In this role, he directed day-to-day operations of city government and the city departments.

-The Department of Community Services is responsible for engineering, public works, and code administration.
+The Department of Community Services is responsible for engineering, public works and code administration.
 The engineering division manages city infrastructure such as roads, curbs, sewers, and provide support to the planning and zoning boards.
 Public works maintains streets, trees, traffic signs, public parks, traffic islands, playgrounds, public buildings, support vehicles, equipment, and has other responsibilities.
 The city runs a municipal disposal area / solid waste transfer station where recyclables are collected, including bulky trash; residents must have a town-generated sticker on their cars to use this facility.
 Certain trees require government permission in the form of a permit before being removed.
 Summit provides for snow plowing 66 mi of roads, covering all city streets, except for county roads.
 The city has embarked on a program of "Bringing Art to Public Spaces in Summit"; this program, established in 2002, has placed sculptures at different venues around the town and is supported in part by private donations.
 The Summit Chamber of Commerce advertises the town on cable television.

 In 2018, the city had an average property tax bill of $17,919, the highest in the county, compared to an average bill of $8,767 statewide.